 This will store the workspace in /var/jenkins_home.
 All Jenkins data lives in there - including plugins and configuration.

 You will probably want to make that a persistent volume (recommended):

-Ensure that /your/home is accessible by the jenkins user in container (jenkins user - uid 102 normally - or use -u root).
+/your/home is accessible by the jenkins user in container (jenkins user - uid 1000) or use

 You can also use a volume container: